blinkfox/hexo-theme-matery/README.md

 ## Changelog

+- v1.2.2
+  - Add the function of customizing post `keywords`;
+  - Add the function and configuration of static ribbon click switch;
+  - Set the word count, ribbon and site running time as `false` by default;
+  - Modify the meta attribute of the post's `description` to read the post's `summary` attribute first;
+  - Modified HTML tag of article title from `div` to` h1` title;
+  - Fixed the problem of incorrect footer `year` display;
+  - Removed redundant `setTimeout` js code from site runtime;
 - v1.2.1
   - Added TOC's expand directory level settings and scroll bar function to prevent directory overflow when there are many directories;
   - Modified the display mode of the homepage to the previous mode;